unsorted-repos/PublicCodeLibrary/VBA/Google Davdroid calendar app sync/Readme.md

   0. Download the webpage: https://calendar.google.com/calendar/r?pli=1 to (relative to this repository folder)/WebsiteSource
   1. rename that downloaded <some name>.html to "google.txt"
-  2. Open the excel and click the start button.
+  2. Open the excel and click the "0" button, followed by the "start" button.
-  3. Then open the CommandPhone.ahk
-  4. Press alt+arrow to the right to engage the copy process.
+  3. Press alt+arrow to the right to engage the copy process.
-    4.1 Press a + symbol in the davdroid app for every calendar 4.2 Press "enter" on the pc after the "+" symbol has been pressed.

 Possible improvements:

 0. Automating the downloading the source of webpage https://calendar.google.com/calendar/r?pli=1 from VBA (without entering your login data in Excel.)

-1. Automate pressing the "+"-symbol in Davdroid through keyboard commands from PC using AHK.

 Or: